Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Experiments

-In modern cancer genomics, extremely rare variants, such as singletons --- i.e.\ observed in only one patient --- have gained a lot of interest by the research community.
-Indeed, evidence suggests that rare deleterious variants can have far stronger effect sizes than common variants \citep{li2011using,lamina2011digging,kang2012two, rasnic2020expanding} and can play an important role in the development of cancer.
-For example, it is well accepted in the breast cancer community that the risk of variants shows an inversely proportional effect with respect to the variant's frequency --- the rarer the variant, the higher risk \citep{wendt2019identifying}.
-Therefore, effective identification and discovery of rare variants is an active, ongoing research area \citep{lawrenson2016functional, li2018evaluating, li2018differential, lee2019boadicea, shahi2019identification}.
-This phenomenon is not limited to breast cancer, but is progressively being studied across different cancer types --- see, e.g.\ recent work on ovarian \citep{kanchi2014integrated, phelan2017identification, george2021gene} skin \citep{goldstein2017rare}, pancreatic \citep{zhan2018germline}, prostate \citep{nguyen2020rare}, lung \citep{liu2021rare} cancer).
-In downstream analysis, this estimates could be useful for planning and design of future experiments, e.g.\ informing scientists on the number of new samples to be collected in order to observe a target number of new variants e.g.\ in the context of power analysis considerations for rare variants association tests \citep{rashkin2017optimal}.
+In recent years, the cancer genomics research community has become increasingly interested in studying and understanding the role of extremely rare variants, such as singletons, i.e.\ observed in only one patient.
+Evidence suggests that rare deleterious variants can have far stronger effect sizes than common variants \citep{rasnic2020expanding} and can play an important role in the development of cancer.
+For example, in breast cancer, it is well accepted that the risk of a variant is inversely proportional with respect to its prevalence: the rarer the variant, the higher the risk \citep{wendt2019identifying}.
+Therefore, effective identification and discovery of rare variants is an active, is an ongoing research area \citep{lawrenson2016functional, lee2019boadicea}.
+This phenomenon is not limited to breast cancer, but is progressively being studied across different cancer types.
+See, e.g. the recent works on ovarian \citep{phelan2017identification}, skin \citep{goldstein2017rare}, prostate \citep{nguyen2020rare} and lung \citep{liu2021rare} cancers and references therein.
+In downstream analysis, these estimates could be useful for planning and designing future experiments, e.g.\ informing scientists on the number of new samples to be collected in order to observe a target number of new variants, or for power analysis considerations in rare variants association tests \citep{rashkin2017optimal}.